-- NOTE 1 All DDR4 SDRAM commands are defined by states of $\overline{CS}$ , $\overline{ACT}$ , $\overline{RAS}/A16$ , $\overline{CAS}/A15$ , $\overline{WE}/A14$ and CKE at the rising edge of the clock.
+NOTE 1 All DDR4 SDRAM commands are defined by states of CS, ACT, RAS/A16, CAS/A15, WE/A14 and CKE at the rising edge of the clock.
 The MSB of BG, BA, RA and CA are device density and conuration dependant.
-When $\overline{ACT} = H$ ; pins $\overline{RAS}/A16$ , $\overline{CAS}/A15$ , and $\overline{WE}/A14$ are used as command pins $\overline{RAS}$ , $\overline{CAS}$ , and $\overline{WE}$ respectively.
-When $\overline{ACT} = L$ ; pins $\overline{CAS}/A15$ and $\overline{WE}/A14$ are used as address pins A15 and A14, respectively. - NOTE 2 RESET is Low enable command which will be used only for asynchronous reset so must be maintained HIGH during any function. - NOTE 3 Bank Group addresses (BG) and Bank addresses (BA) determine which bank within a bank group to be operated upon.
-For MRS commands the BG and BA selects the specific Mode Register location. - NOTE 4 "V" means "H or L (but a defined logic level)" and "X" means either "defined or undefined (like floating) logic level". - NOTE 5 Burst reads or writes cannot be terminated or interrupted and Fixed/on-the-Fly BL will be defined by MRS. - NOTE 6 The Power Down Mode does not perform any refresh operation. - NOTE 7 The state of ODT does not affect the states described in this table.
-The ODT function is not available during Self Refresh. - NOTE 8 Controller guarantees self refresh exit to be synchronous. - NOTE 9 VPP and VREF(VrefCA) must be maintained during Self Refresh operation. - NOTE 10 The No Operation command should be used in cases when the DDR4 SDRAM is in Gear Down Mode and Max Power Saving Mode Exit - NOTE 11 Refer to the CKE Truth Table for more detail with CKE transition.
+When ACT = H; pins RAS/A16, CAS/A15, and WE/A14 are used as command pins RAS, CAS, and WE respectively.
+When ACT = L; pin WE/A14 is used as address pin A14.

+NOTE 2 RESET is Low enable command which will be used only for asynchronous reset so must be maintained HIGH during any function.

+NOTE 3 Bank Group addresses (BG) and Bank addresses (BA) determine which bank within a bank group to be operated upon.
+For MRS commands the BG and BA selects the specific Mode Register location.

+NOTE 4 "V" means "H or L (but a defined logic level)" and "X" means either "defined or undefined (like floating) logic level".

+NOTE 5 Burst reads or writes cannot be terminated or interrupted and Fixed/on-the-Fly BL will be defined by MRS.

+NOTE 6 The Power Down Mode does not perform any refresh operation.

+NOTE 7 The state of ODT does not affect the states described in this table.
+The ODT function is not available during Self Refresh.

+NOTE 8 Controller guarantees self refresh exit to be synchronous.

+NOTE 9 VPP and VREF(VrefCA) must be maintained during Self Refresh operation.

+NOTE 10 The No Operation command should be used in cases when the DDR4 SDRAM is in Gear Down Mode and Max Power Saving Mode Exit

+NOTE 11 Refer to the CKE Truth Table for more detail with CKE transition.